betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelTippingAutomation.md

 ![Automating a tipping strategy with Bet Angel](./img/BetAngeltipPro.png)

-I've created an [automated rule](./assets/BetAngelTippingRule.baf) that you can download here, roughly based on the one discussed in [this forum post](https://www.betangel.com/forum/viewtopic.php?f=53&t=11668) (note: you will need to create a Bet Angel forum account to be able to download the rule).
+We've created an [automated rule](./assets/BetAngelTippingRule.baf) that you can download here, roughly based on the one discussed in [this forum post](https://www.betangel.com/forum/viewtopic.php?f=53&t=11668) (note: you will need to create a Bet Angel forum account to be able to download the rule).

 ###- Writing your rules